-- 9931 24 00: goods from the CN chapters 1 to 24,
+- 9931 27 00: goods from CN Chapter 27,

 - 9931 99 00: goods classified elsewhere.

 The investment goods for the construction or technical improvement of the offshore installation or goods acquired or produced by offshore installation shall be recorded with an appropriate CN codes.